luizfelipebraga/LuizFelipeBraga/README.md

 ### I'm a data science student at Impacta University

 - 🔭 I’m currently looking for a new job.
-- 🌱 I’m currently learning reactJs with Ts and NextJs
+- 🌱 I’m currently learning ReactJs + TS and NextJs
 - ⚡ Fun fact: I love playing rocket league and counter strike.

 ## ✉️ Find me on: